 - (a) The executive commissioner shall identify each communicable disease or health condition that shall be reported under this chapter. - (b) The executive commissioner shall classify each reportable disease according to its nature and the severity of its effect on the public health. - (c) The executive commissioner shall maintain and revise as necessary the list of reportable diseases.

 Notifiable Conditions - 2024

-Texas Notifiable Conditions - 2024
+Texas Department of Health Services Texas Notifiable Conditions - 2024